Right circular cylinder

 A right circular cylinder is a cylinder whose generatrices are perpendicular to the bases.
 Thus, in a right circular cylinder, the generatrix and the height have the same measurements.
 It is also less often called a cylinder of revolution, because it can be obtained by rotating a rectangle of sides $r$ and $g$ around one of its sides.
 Fixing $g$ as the side on which the revolution takes place, we obtain that the side $r$, perpendicular to $g$, will be the measure of the radius of the cylinder.

-In addition to the right circular cylinder, within the study of spatial geometry there is also the oblique circular cylinder, characterized by not having the geratrices perpendicular to the bases.
+In addition to the right circular cylinder, within the study of spatial geometry there is also the oblique circular cylinder, characterized by not having the generatrices perpendicular to the bases.

-Examples of objects that are shaped like a right circular cylinder are: some cans and candles.

 Elements of the right circular cylinder

 Bases: the two parallel and congruent circles of the bases;

 Axis: the line determined by the two points of the centers of the cylinder's bases;

 Height: the distance between the two planes of the cylinder's bases;

-Geratrices: the line segments parallel to the axis and that have ends at the points of the bases' circles.
+Generatrices: the line segments parallel to the axis and that have ends at the points of the bases' circles.